nausicaa-rose/alma_enumerator/README.md

 * v 63 #1 P.1 JAN 1990 (P.1 is treated like `chronology_k` instead of `enumeration_c`)
 * v 20-21 1983-1984, c 2 (c 2 treated like `enumeration_b`)
 * For more known issues see [notes.md](notes.md)

+Because the updating function downloads the XML for each record, modifies it, and uploads it back to the server one at a time, it is quite slow, especially when processing large numbers of records.